All County

 Garbage service may be earlier than normal

 When we experience extreme heat, garbage and recycling collection will begin earlier in the morning than usual to protect workers from the expected extreme heat.
 Please set your carts out the night before.
-If your pickup is missed, please contact your collector directly.
+If your pickup is missed, contact your collector directly.

 Only call 9-1-1 in an emergency that is actively happening